 The American Southwest was one of the early and fruitful areas of cultural astronomy study, and remains so to this day.
 However, the opportunity for professional and avocational cultural astronomers to share their research has been limited.
 To mark the International Year of Astronomy 2009, and to provide a forum to promote research and a better understanding of the cultural significance of astronomical knowledge among American Southwest cultures, past and present.
 The first biennial Conference on Archaeoastronomy of the American Southwest was held from June 11-13, 2009.
 The theme of the conference, held in Camp Verde, Arizona, was "Creating Sustainability in American Southwest Archaeoastronomy Research."

 The proceedings from the 2009 Conference have been published as Volume 23 of the Journal of Astronomy in Culture by the University of Texas Press.
-To purchase Volume 23, visit their website.

 The success of this conference was followed by the Archaeoastronomy in the Field Workshop, held at the Pueblo Grande Museum and Archaeological Park in Phoenix Arizona on March 11-12, 2010.
 The workshop presented an intense and hands-on series of presentations and discussions to further the standardization of archaeoastronomy documentation and recording.